kursatozturk/NetworkTermProject/readme.md

     ```bash
     tc qdisc change dev [INTERFACE] root netem loss 38% delay 3ms
     ```
+    put eth1, eth2 and eth3 in [INTERFACE] and run the command for every node to add delay and losses to all links.
+In addition, in r2 node, you should add eth4 too.

+    i.e. ```tc qdisc change dev eth1 root netem loss 15% delay 3ms```
 - **1.4** Now we are ready to deliver file.
 Run scripts by ensuring s is the last one that starts running.
 - - in s node
     ```bash